tobikuyo/ios-lambda-timeline/README.md

 ### Part 1 - ~~#NoFilter~~ #Filters

-Create a new Xcode project to use as a playground for your Core Image filters and UI setup. *It is ok to create extra Xcode projects to make sure things are working (and it's faster to build and test).*
+Create a new Xcode project called `ImageFilterEditor` to use as a playground for your Core Image filters and UI setup. *It is ok to create extra Xcode projects to make sure things are working (and it's faster to build and test).*

 1. Add at least 5 filters.
 The [Core Image Filter Reference](https://developer.apple.com/library/archive/documentation/GraphicsImaging/Reference/CoreImageFilterReference/#//apple_ref/doc/filter/ci/CIFalseColor) lists the filters that you can use.
 Note that some simply take in an `inputImage` parameter, while others have more parameters such as the `CIMotionBlur`, `CIColorControls`, etc.
     1. Use at least two or three of filters with a bit more complexity than just the `inputImage`.